csula/cs590-fall-2015/README.md

 ## Announcements

 * [10/2/2015] As of today, the Monday class is full.
-You can no longer switch any session unless you have **explicit** permission from me.
+You can no longer switch class unless you have **explicit** permission from me.
+As a side note, for those of you thinking that by attending the Monday session, you can perhaps get a leg up on the quiz questions, don't bother!
+Your quizzes will consist of 5 questions randomly drawn from a pool of questions.

 * [10/1/2015] Before looking at the solution, you should take a look at the [non-graded quiz](documents/notes/02_functional-primer.md#non-graded-quiz) and use it as a checkpoint.